christikaes/MusicalBox/README.md

 Also run `firebase -init` in order to setup firebase

 ## [Part 6] Auth
-Let's add authentication to the application
+Let's add authentication to the application!
+Create a new auth service: `ng generate service auth`.
+Our auth service will need the following functions:
+* get loggedIn
+* Login
+* Register
+* Logout

+## [Part 7] Add Realtime Database
+Now that we have the auth all done, let's hook up our real time database!